MSV Duisburg: European campaigns and relegation to the Oberliga (1970s, 1980s)

-Between the Bundesliga & 2.
+Between the Bundesliga and 2.
 Bundesliga (1990s, 2000s)

 In their second season back in the second-tier, Duisburg finished runner up to Schalke 04, returning to the Bundesliga for the first time in nearly a decade.
 However, they would immediately be relegated back and would develop a reputation for 'yo-yoing' between the top two leagues.
 In 1993, with former player Ewald Lienen as coach, they again won promotion from the 2.
 Bundesliga.
 Lienen's Duisburg led the Bundesliga as late as February as a newly promoted team, becoming the first team to ever top the table with a negative goal difference; they eventually finished 9th, and were relegated again the following season.

 Friedhelm Funkel brought the club back into the Bundesliga in 1996 and achieved three successive top-half finishes, also reaching the 1998 DFB-Pokal final.
 As in 1966, Duisburg lost to Bayern Munich.
 Duisburg qualified for the 1998–99 UEFA Cup Winners' Cup, but were heavily beaten by K.R.C.
 Genk, in the club's final European appearance to date.
 In March 2000, with his team bottom of the table, Friedhelm Funkel was sacked; the club was relegated at the end of the season.

 The new 31,500-capacity MSV-Arena, was completed during the 2004–05 season, in which Duisburg once again won promotion after five years in the 2.
 Bundesliga.
-In December 2005, promotion-winning coach Norbert Meier was infamously sacked after 'one of the most bizarre incidents in Bundesliga history,' where he headbutted 1.
+In December 2005, promotion-winning coach Norbert Meier was sacked after an incident in which he headbutted 1.
 FC Köln player Albert Streit during a game and pretended to have himself been attacked.

 Duisburg finished last in the 2005–06 Bundesliga, won promotion back in 2006–07, and then finished last again in 2007–08.